nick-konovalchuk/yandex-vacancies-scrape/README.md

    python main.py
    ```
 ## Contribution
-If you want some features/changes (like config files instead of manually changing the source code),
+If you want some features/changes (like CLI, config files instead of manually changing the source code),
 please open an issue
 ## Q&A
 - Why did you decide to use CSV files?